QuTech-Delft/OpenQL/CONTRIBUTING.md

 standard library stuff, modified to improve safety, reduce undefined behavior, simplify stuff where OpenQL doesn't need the full expressive power of the standard library, improve consistency in terms of naming conventions, or just to reduce typing.
-In cc files there is usually a `using namespace utils` to reduce typing further (but don't do this in header files!).
+In cc files there is sometimes a `using namespace utils` to reduce typing further, but never do this in header files!
 You should use types and functions from here as much as possible.
-Here are the important ones.
+Here are some important ones.

  - From `utils/num.h`:
     - `Bool` for booleans;